Arc'teryx Voltair 30 Review

 The Voltair is the most expensive airbag pack on the market at the time of this writing.
 The price is a result of its high-quality functionality, features, made-in-Canada quality, and across the board top-tier features.
 We love this pack and it is our new favorite.
 We do really like the Backcountry Access Float 32, our Best Buy award winner, particularly if you are 5'8" - 6'4".
 While we think the Voltair is the best option when it comes to fit, comfort, and overall pack design, there are other options in our fleet that offer excellent performance for less money and are dependent upon your needs.

-The Voltair 30 wins our Editors' Choice Award because it is one of the most comfortable packs on the market.
-It features one of the most functional backcountry designs, is highly water resistant, and features what our review staff considers the best overall airbag system.
+The Voltair 30 is one of the most comfortable packs on the market.
+It features one of the most functional backcountry designs, is highly water-resistant, and features what our review staff considers the best overall airbag system.
 Its only disadvantages are that it's slightly heavier than many comparable packs; however, we felt that the 4-6 ounce weight gain was more than a fair exchange for the Voltair's number of superior features and its top-notch design.

 — Ian Nicholson